Jacob Stallings Player Props: Marlins vs. Braves

-The Miami Marlins, including Jacob Stallings and his .323 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starting pitcher Mike Soroka and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+On Sunday, Jacob Stallings (batting .267 in his past 10 games) and the Miami Marlins face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 1:35 PM ET.

-In his most recent game, he went 1-for-5 against the Red Sox.
+In his last game he had a hitless performance (0-for-2) against the Braves.

 Jacob Stallings Game Info & Props vs. the Braves